tomhodgins/qaffeine/README.md

 # qaffeine

-Decaffeinate your JS-powered CSS stylesheets
+Decaffeinate your JS-powered CSS stylesheets server-side

 ![](https://i.imgur.com/RniVj8Z.gif)

+> Looking to work with caffeinated stylesheets client-side?
+Check out [deqaf](https://github.com/tomhodgins/deqaf)

 ## About

 This project provides a way to parse extended CSS on the server and separate out the plain CSS from the JS-powered styles.
 This allows you to write CSS stylesheets that include styles supported by JavaScript plugins.

 ## Installation

+This project is provided as a Node formatted module.

 The easiest way to install qaffeine is via npm: